 How Will Generative AI Change My Course (GenAI Checklist)?

 With the growing prevalence of generative AI applications like ChatGPT and the ongoing discussions surrounding their integration in higher education, it can be overwhelming to contemplate their impact on your courses, learning materials, and field.
 As we navigate these new technologies, it is crucial to reflect on how generative AI can either hinder or enhance your teaching methods.
-To support instructors in this endeavor, CATL created a video presentation and checklist designed to help you assess the extent to which generative AI will affect your courses and provide guidance on next steps for moving forward.
+CATL has created a checklist designed to help instructors consider how generative artificial intelligence (GAI) products like Copilot, ChatGPT, and more may affect your courses and learning materials (syllabi, learning outcomes, and assessment).

-View the Checklist for Assessing the Impact of Generative AI as a PDF.
+View the 2024 Checklist for Assessing the Impact of Generative AI on your Course as a PDF.

 Step One: Experiment with Generative AI

-• Experiment with ChatGPT or a similar application by inputting your own assignment prompts and assessing its performance in completing your assignments.
-Consider using a de-identified email account when doing so.
+• Experiment with GAI tools like Copilot (available to UWGB faculty, staff, and students), ChatGPT, or a similar application by inputting your own assignment prompts and assessing their performance in completing your assignments.

 Step Two: Review Your Learning Outcomes